Go Both Ways to Manage Equity Volatility with ETFs

 It isn’t easy to design a strategy to mitigate risk and capture upside, but we think an actively managed portfolio focused on quality, stability and price (QSP) may be the answer.
 Quality companies’ strong business models and recurring revenue streams help drive upside participation, and stability can cushion against down markets.
 A focus on valuations can help avoid overly expensive stocks—which can be especially important when traditional defensive sectors may be pricey.

 QSP attributes don’t work in a vacuum; they’re interdependent.
 Checking all the boxes, in our view, leads to a collection of stocks with a solid track record in both falling and rising markets.
 In 2022, a universe of global equities with strong QSP features fell by 8.4%—cushioning market declines as minimum volatility did.
-And last year, they rose by 17.1%, capturing more of the market’s gains.
+And last year, they rose by 17.1%, capturing more of the market’s gains1.

 Defense and Capital Growth: Not Mutually Exclusive